GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

  2) country
  3) time period

-Compared to the information offered by the [CCKP country page](https://climateknowledgeportal.worldbank.org/country/pakistan/climate-data-projections), this procedure allows to:
+Compared to the information offered by the [CCKP country page](https://climateknowledgeportal.worldbank.org/country/pakistan/climate-data-projections), this procedure adds:
 - Linking indices to hazards, thresholds to estimate change for ADM1 (increse / no change / decrease)
 - Standardisation of anomaly over historical variability as common metric of comparison